armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 ## Configure Terraform for your cloud provider

 Since the Terraform Integration executes all Terraform commands against the `terraform` binary, all methods of configuring authentication are supported for your desired cloud provider.
 This section describes how to accomplish this for various cloud providers.

-You can also configure a profile that grants access to resources, like AWS.

-## Configure Terraform for your cloud provider

-Since the Terraform Integration executes all Terraform commands against the `terraform` binary, all methods of configuring authentication are supported for your desired cloud provider.
-This section describes how to accomplish this for various cloud providers.

 ### Configuring for AWS and Git private repositories